Project Iceworm

 Project Iceworm was a top secret United States Army program of the Cold War, which aimed to build a network of mobile nuclear missile launch sites under the Greenland ice sheet.
-The end goal was to install a vast network of nuclear missile launch sites that could survive a first strike.
-This was according to documents declassified in 1996.
-The missiles, that could strike targets within the Soviet Union, were never fielded and necessary consent from the Danish Government to do so was never broached.
+The goal was to install a vast network of nuclear missile launch sites that could survive a first strike.
+This was according to the Danish Institute for International Studies which obtained declassified documents in 1996.
+The missiles, which could strike targets within the Soviet Union, were never fielded and necessary consent from the Danish Government to do so was never obtained.

-To study the feasibility of working under the ice, a highly publicized "cover" project, known as Camp Century, was launched in 1960.
+To study the feasibility of working under the ice, a highly publicized "cover" project, known as Camp Century, was launched in 1959.
 Unstable ice conditions within the ice sheet caused the project to be canceled in 1966.

 Political background

 Details of the missile base project were secret for decades, but first came to light in January 1995 during an enquiry by the Danish Foreign Policy Institute (DUPI) into the history of the use and storage of nuclear weapons in Greenland.
 The enquiry was ordered by the Parliament of Denmark following the release of previously classified information about the 1968 Thule Air Base B-52 crash that contradicted previous assertions by the Government of Denmark.